I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihvtypes/ns-wlanihvtypes-_dot11ext_ihv_params.md

      DOT11EXT_IHV_PROFILE_PARAMS</a> structure that specifies general parameters of a basic service set (BSS) network with which a network profile will be applied.

+`wstrProfileName`

+A string that defines the IHV profile name.

 `dwProfileTypeFlags`

 The flags associated with this IHV profile type.